sailfish-spotify/hutspot/docs/operating/settings.md

   * The number of results per request.
 Spotify seems to have a maximum of 50.
   * Number of items to save in the History list.
+  * Maximum length of Sorted Lists.
+For lists that need to be sorted by the app all items need to be downloaded.
+When a lists total number of items is larger then this threshold the list is not sorted.
   * Enable Device Discovery, looking for Spotify Players on the network
   * Start Librespot when launched and stop it on exit.
   * Start Librespot or stop it.